verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 - **bigger\_fish\_expanded/smv/** -> There should be a series of .smv files containing nuXmv models.
 In **Section 6.3** we claim that the models with 600 checks have 1355 nodes.
 To verify this claim, open any of the files with the number 600 in the name.
 Please search this file for the phrase 'MODULE define\_nodes'.
 Following this phrase you will see an enumeration of the nodes, starting from 0 and ending at 1354, for a total of 1355 nodes.
 This result should be exact.
 - **blueROV\_mod/smv/** -> There should be a series of .smv files containing the nuXmv models.
 In **Section 6.4** we utilize information from these models.
     - **first\_opt\_blueROV\_mod\_1.smv** -> Please search this file for the phrase 'MODULE define\_nodes'.
 Following this phrase you will see an enumeration of the nodes, starting from 0 and ending at 73, for a total of 74 nodes.
 This result should be exact.
 - **differential\_testing/moved/array\_go\_results/log.txt** -> This corresponds to **Section 7** of the paper.
-On each line, there should be a series of dashes and tX (X is a number, from 0 to 19).
+On each line, there should be a series of dashes and tX (X is a number).
 If there are any Comparison Failures, it means the results of the models differed.
 Note: if the Comparison Failure says "not enough ticks" (or something similar), then it is most likely indicating an installation error prevented one of the models from running correctly (probably the Haskell model).
 If you wish to double check the output of the models:
     - **differential\_testing/moved/array\_go\_gen\_files/t\*/OUTPUT\_\*.txt** -> These files will contain the output of the run of each model.
-If the tick failure occured, one of these is probably empty.
+If the tick failure occurred, one of these is probably empty.
 	- **differential\_testing/moved/array\_go\_gen\_files/t\*/\*.smv** -> These files will contain the nuXmv models used.
 You can run them with nuXmv.
 	- Python Files -> Inside **differential\_testing/moved/array\_go\_gen\_files/t\*/** folder, run ```python3 t*_runner.py```.
 This will run the Python Model (replace * with relevant number).
 	- Haskell Files -> Inside **differential\_testing/moved/array\_go\_gen\_files/t\*/** folder, run ```cabal run```.
 This will run the Haskell Model.

 Note that the presence of Comparison failure in the Differential Results is possible as the trials were randomized.
 This indicates a bug with one of the models (or an installation error).
-The Partial Test generates only 20 of these tests.
+The Partial Test generates only 20 of these tests unless you provided a different value.

 ### Results that cannot be Compared with the Paper
 - **simple\_robot/processed\_data/pictures/opt/** -> There should be a series of graphs (note: the 'graphs' will only have one data point).
 The Partial test does not run this test in full.